JoshCPierre/flixster/README.md

 ### Shout out

-Shoutout to devarsh for helping me out with fetch + lucia with side bar modal.
+Shoutout to devarsh for helping me out with fetch + lucia with side bar modal